-In a country that you still don’t know and where the roads aren’t yet familiar, food is a journey inside the journey: it stops the moment, like a train running in a landscape made of eggs and butter; it takes us back, to summer snacks and childhood friends; it changes our mood, delighting mind and belly.
+In a country that you don’t know and where the roads aren’t yet familiar, food is a journey inside the journey: it stops time, like a train running in a landscape made of eggs and butter; it takes us back, to summer snacks and childhood friends; it changes our mood, delighting mind and belly.

-A food traveler truly enjoys its journey: we discover the city through its flavors, in the most pleasant way we know of.
+A food traveller truly enjoys its journey: we discover the city through its flavours, in the most pleasant way we know.

 What is it?

-WithGusto is advice and guides written by the best Italian and International food writers: we wanted to be guided in the cities by people like us, with a great experience at eating out, a huge curiosity, and willing to share their findings.
+WithGusto guides and tips are written by the best Italian and International food writers: we wanted to be guided in the cities by people like us, with a great experience in eating out, a huge curiosity, and willing to share their knowledge.
 People who love traditions and are aware of new trends, trustworthy but not snobbish: generous and reliable people, enthusiastic of the table they sat at, heart tied to the city they’re talking about.

 What do we do?

-We publish gastronomic ebook guides on Italian and European cities, written by local and international food writers: our eBook give independent and trustworthy advice on restaurants, pastry shops, delis, design shops and other beautiful things.
+We publish gastronomic ebook guides about Italian and European cities, written by local and international food writers: our eBook give independent and trustworthy advices on restaurants, pastry shops, delis, design shops and other beautiful things.

-Every guide describes the gastronomic side of a city: bitter and sweet, historic or newborn, fine dining restaurants and bistrots, Michelin-starred and ethnic, street food.
-We give directions both for people who don’t want to spend much money and people who are looking for sophisticated experiences: we start with breakfast and we finish with cocktails.
+Every guide describes the gastronomic side of a city: bitter and sweet, historic or recent, fine dining restaurants and bistro, Michelin-starred, ethnic and street food.
+We give directions both for people who don’t want to spend too much money and for those who are looking for sophisticated experiences: we start with breakfast and we finish with cocktails.

 I also have a blog, where I’ve been writing since 2006 and it’s now on my professional website.

 Giulia, food writer and photographer, loves everything about food: products, memories and stories.
 Tommaso, the official taste tester, takes care of photography,